-NN Insurance Belgium applied the volatility adjustment (VOLA) and did not apply a matching adjustment or transitional deduction in its insurance portfolio.
+NN Insurance Belgium applied the volatility adjustment (VOLA) and did not apply a matching adjustment, Transitional Measures on Technical Provisions (TMoTP) or transitional deduction in its insurance portfolio.

 The quantification of the impact of a change to zero of the volatility is included in QRT S.22.01.01.01.
 'Impact of long term guarantees and transitional measures'.